 He was also responsible for the decoration in the Coronation Hall, Ulverston, some 3 miles away.
 The building is a traditional proscenium arched theatre built between 1911 and 1918 to commemorate the Coronation of King George V. Miller designed the extraordinary ornate plasterwork, foliage and putti, with a “Britannia and the Empire” allegorical frieze.
 All of this was originally cast in cement, then hand finished with carving by Alec Miller.
 (About 20 minutes drive from Sykehouse Cottage.)

-Alec Miller also carved several war memorials in the South Lakes area: at Dalton-in-Furness – with a carved flame on the top, opposite the Town Hall; at Millom – a very tall war memorial the central feature of which is a statue of St Michael overcoming a dragon and with relief carved memorial side panels at the base; at Seascale – in front of St Cuthbert’s Church, a Celtic cross in red sandstone carved with vine tendrils and traditional Celtic patterns; finally, further North, at St. Bees – a large St George and the Dragon war memorial with curving side panels.
+In addition, Alec Miller also carved several war memorials in the South Lakes area: at Dalton-in-Furness – with a carved flame on the top, found opposite the Town Hall; at Millom – a very tall war memorial the central feature of which is a statue of St Michael overcoming a dragon; at Seascale – in front of St Cuthbert’s Church, a Celtic cross in red sandstone carved with vine tendrils and traditional Celtic patterns; finally, further North, at St. Bees – a large St George and the Dragon war memorial with curving side panels.

-In Jane Wilgress’s biography of her father she writes ‘in the years of the first World War, [Alec Miller] did a lot of work for the church and Hall at Ulverston, Lancs.
-The Ulverston work must have kept the wolf from the door in these difficult years for the arts.’
+In Jane Wilgress’s biography of her father she writes ‘in the years of the first World War, … The Ulverston work must have kept the wolf from the door in these difficult years for the arts.’